 For the past month and a half, I’ve been practicing yoga regularly for the first time in years.
 I’m talking at least 4 times a week, sometimes up to 6 times.
 I haven’t done yoga with any regularity since 2013 or 2014, so you can see why this is huge for me.

 It’s also a big deal because of my struggles with mental illness.
 When things are bad, they affect all areas of my life.
-Certain symptoms really factor into my lack of exercising–depression, low energy, feeling burnt out, obsessing over perfectionism, low self-esteem, lacking mental clarity, or feeling numb.
+Certain symptoms affect my ability to exercise–depression, low energy, feeling burnt out, obsessing over perfectionism, low self-esteem, lacking mental clarity, or feeling numb.
 It’s hard to want to do anything when you feel like this, much less a physically strenuous activity.

 It feels like fighting a mental illness is a workout of its own.